 - New Kaimū beach is very young!
 How often do you get the chance to walk on a beach that is younger than yourself? (this point is obviously only valid for people born before 1990)

-- A visit to Kaimū beach lets you see the amazing and destructive power of the Kilauea volcano.
+- A visit to Kaimū beach lets you see the raw, destructive power of Kīlauea.
 The original Kaimū beach shoreline used to be very close to the houses where you can now park your car.
 Now the bay is filled in completely by lava and you need to walk 300 meters over this new land to get to the beach.

-- Kaimū beach fits very easily into every itinerary that takes you into Puna.
-A visit can be combined with e.g. a visit to the lava flow, a visit to the even newer Pohoiki beach, or into a very scenic road trip between Kapoha and Kalapana.
+- Kaimū beach fits easily into any itinerary that takes you into Puna.
+A visit can be combined with a visit to the lava flow, a stop at the even newer Pohoiki beach, or a scenic road trip between Kapoho and Kalapana.

 If you look closely you can see that the black sand at the beach consists of many small parts of solidified lava.